MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/payment-module.md

 A payment module can be added only to a checkout module.
 For more information about how to configure a payment module for a checkout page, see [Checkout module](add-checkout-module.md).

+## Setting up both Adyen and PayPal payment connectors
 If both Adyen and PayPal payment connectors are needed, add both modules to the payment section.
-Ensure that the **Supported tender types** property value is configured for PayPal, and leave it blank for Adyen.
-Also, set the **Is primary payment** property to **True** for Adyen.
+- Ensure that the **Supported tender types** property value is configured for PayPal (as 'PayPal'), and leave it blank for Adyen.
+- Set the **Is primary payment** property to **True** for Adyen.
+Leave it blank for PayPal.
+- Set the **Use connector id** to **True** for both modules.

+[!NOTE]
+> When setting up the Adyen and PayPal modules together, in Headquarters you must have the **Dynamics 365 Payment Connector for Adyen** in the first postion in the online channel's **Payment accounts** setup.
+In Headquarters, go to **Online Stores** and select the channel for your site.
+Under the **Set up** section, navigate to **Payment accounts** on the setup page.
+The **Dynamics 365 Payment Connector for Adyen** should be set up first position (top line), followed by the **Dynamics 365 Payment Connector for PayPal** configuration in the following line (second line).

 ## Additional resources